Who Should NEVER Use Niacinamide? This Ingredient Isn’t for Everyone

 Anyone Experiencing Sudden Breakouts

-đź’ˇ Medical Fact: Still confused?
-Healthline confirms that Niacinamide does not cause purging.
-If you are breaking out, it is an irritation reaction, not a detox.
+đź’ˇ Medical Fact: Healthline explains that Niacinamide does not cause purging.
+Read here.

 5. People Chasing “Instant Glow” Results ✨